hojelse/psd-exam/README.md

 # psd-exam
-PSD lecture files with added .fsproj files
+PSD lecture files with added .fsproj files, and nuget PackageReference to FsLexYacc